Progressive Disclosure for Layered Agent Definitions¶

 | Tool-specific instructions | No | Yes |

 A monolithic 2000-token definition loads 2000 tokens on every invocation.
-Separated into a 200-token definition and five 400-token skills, a task requiring two skills loads 200 + 400 + 400 = 1000 tokens — half the baseline, same available knowledge.
+Split it into a 200-token definition and five 400-token skills, and a task that needs two skills loads 200 + 400 + 400 = 1000 tokens.
+That is half the baseline, with the same knowledge available.

 Implementation¶